 The core strategy includes the electrification of two main line routes: the Great Western Main Line and the Midland Main Line.
 These are the two routes which have the strongest business cases without dependency on further electrification.
-In both cases, the initial capital outlay is offset by long term operational cost savings.
-Network Rail is discussing with government the extent to which the schemes could be funded through the Regulatory Asset Base in a way that avoids unnecessary funding requirements at the outset.
+In both cases, the initial capital outlay is offset by long-term operational cost savings.
+The go-ahead for electrification of the Great Western Main Line was included in the DfT's July 2009 announcement.

+Network Rail is discussing with Government the extent to which schemes could be funded through the Regulatory Asset Base in a way that avoids unnecessary funding requirements at the outset.